micmejia/bible-dump/AMPC/Luke/Luke 6.md

-Then Jesus said to them, I ask you, is it lawful _and_ right on the Sabbath to do good [[^a]so that someone derives advantage from it] or to do evil, to save a life [and [^b]make a soul safe] or to destroy it?
+Then Jesus said to them, I ask you, is it lawful _and_ right on the Sabbath to do good [so that someone derives advantage from it] or to do evil, to save a life [and make a soul safe] or to destroy it?